ProvableHQ/leo/changelogs/template.md

 # Changelog Template

-The format is based on [Keep a Changelog](https://keepachangelog.com/en/1.0.0/), with the exception of splitting the changelog into multiple files for readability purposes.
+The format is based on [Rust's Release Notes](https://github.com/rust-lang/rust/blob/master/RELEASES.md), with the exception of splitting the changelog into multiple files for readability purposes.

 ## Version [1.0.1] - 2017-08-20